Warlock (Smith novel): Plot summary

-As the story develops, Taita's talents are spotted by Naja and he is appointed as his personal advisor.
-Naja then reveals to Taita that he is no longer to be Nefer's tutor and is separated from him indefinitely.
-Taita is aware of Naja's cruel intentions and the truth behind Pharaoh's death, however he does not reveal this to Naja, and instead uses his influence of him to gain some small control.
-Nefer's two sisters, Heseret and Merykara are force-wedded to Naja and become his wives, placing him next in line, after Nefer, through marriage.
-After complications arise, Naja confides in Taita for advice on how to restore peace between the two kingdoms.
-Taits suggests a treaty, and is sent to King Apepi, the Hyksos leader, to require that he attends a meeting between the two leaders.
-After a long debate which lasts many days, a treaty is agreed and both leaders sign it, restoring peace throughout the land.
-However, Apepi is killed not long after and Trok, who was Apepi's general, and is also Naja's cousin and co-conspirator, takes the role of Pharaoh of the Lower Kingdom.
-All of Apepi's children die as well, except Princess Mintaka, whom Apepi betrothed to Nefer Seti to reinforce the peace treaty.
+As the story develops, Naja spots Taita's talents and he appoints Taita as his personal advisor.
+Naja then reveals to Taita that he is no longer to be Nefer's tutor and separates him from Nefer indefinitely.
+Taita is aware of Naja's cruel intentions and the truth behind Pharaoh's death, but he does not reveal this to Naja and instead uses his influence over him to gain some small control.
+Nefer's two sisters, Heseret and Merykara, are force-wedded to Naja and become his wives, placing him next in line, after Nefer, through marriage.
+After complications arise, Naja confides in Taita and asks for advice on how to restore peace between the two kingdoms.
+Taita suggests a treaty and is sent to King Apepi, the Hyksos leader, to require that he attend a meeting between the two leaders.
+After a long debate which lasts many days, a treaty is agreed upon and both leaders sign it, restoring peace throughout the land.
+However, Apepi is killed not long after and Trok, who is both Apepi's general and Naja's cousin and co-conspirator, takes the role of Pharaoh of the Lower Kingdom.
+All of Apepi's children die as well, except Princess Mintaka, whom Apepi had betrothed to Nefer Seti to reinforce the peace treaty.

 The two False Pharaohs join forces and begin an expedition to conquer more land and extend their kingdom.
 The co-Pharaohs' plans result in a sudden rise in military activity and levees of taxes, as well as harsher treatment of those who did not readily show their support of them, cause growing dissent and rebellion.
 Taita, using his vast knowledge and cunning, rescues Mintaka from Trok and reunites her with Nefer Seti, with whom she has fallen in love.
 The three, with loyal followers such as Nefer's childhood friend Meren Cambyses and a few others, begin to build up their own army in Gallalla over the next years, after Taita has a well constructed in the dead city.
 During these years Nefer's leadership and capability begins to flourish, and his fledgling forces complete successful missions against the false pharaohs.

 Nefer rescues his youngest sister, Merykara, who immediately falls in love with Meren.
 However Heseret has fallen in love with Naja, whom she was forced to marry, and is convinced he is the one true ruler of Egypt.
 When Naja and Trok are both slain in battles against Nefer's forces, by his efforts and that of his companions, Heseret becomes delusional and kills her sister when she is captured along with Mintaka.
 She escapes into the desert, determined to search for her dead husband, but is caught by Nefer and punished for killing their sister.
 Nefer hands her over to Meren and he kills her as justice for killing Merykara, to whom he was betrothed.